César Cañete

-Cesar Daniel Cáceres Cañete (born 10 June 1977) is a Paraguayan footballer who last played for Club Nacional of the Paraguayan Primera División.
+Cesar Daniel Cáceres Cañete (born 10 June 1977) is a Paraguayan former footballer who played as an attacking midfielder.

+Career

-Since he began his career in 1997 he has played most his career in Paraguay where he has played for Sportivo Luqueño, 12 de Octubre, Olimpia, Guaraní and 3 de Febrero.
+Cáceres Cañete made his professional debut with Sport Colombia in 1996.
+Since he began his career in 1997 he has played most his career in Paraguay where he has played for Sportivo Luqueño, 12 de Octubre, Olimpia, Guaraní, Nacional and 3 de Febrero.
 He has also played abroad in Portugal, Chile and Colombia of which those clubs include Campomaiorense, Deportes Antofagasta and Once Caldas.

+His last professional club was Deportivo Capiatá in 2015.
+However, he continued played football for clubs in the Unión del Fútbol del Interior until 2019.
+In 2022, he rejoined Sportivo Luqueño for the Copa Paraguay, where he served as assistant coach of Miguel Ángel Zahzú.